 I focus on issues of corruption, conflict processes, and social movements in Africa.
 I am fascinated by the ways in which African citizens respond to rampant government corruption, particularly since it takes such a heavy toll on their lives.
 I look specifically at the ways that corruption drives contentious political action and violence, ranging from social movement activity to terrorism.
 I also write on the theoretical nature of corruption, and am working on a comparative construction of corruption.

 - The intersection of pervasive political corruption and contentious political action

 - Developing a comparative construction/theory of corruption

-In seeking to answer empirical questions, I gravitate toward two main methodological approaches:
+In seeking to answer empirical questions, I gravitate toward a few main methodological approaches:

 - Geospatial analysis, which allows me to visualize and model the spatial impact of social incidents on one another, as well as to derive a stronger understanding of how geography drives political outcomes.

 - Experimental methods, which I find to be useful in deriving and testing initial suppositions about behaviors in response to certain stimuli.
 I see experiments as a crucial first step in testing whether we are asking the right questions.

 - Consortium for the Study of Terrorism and Responses to Terrorism (2015 – 2017)

 - Uppsala University, One-Sided Violence Project (2015)